As a live-in caregiver, you will also need to demonstrate your work experience as well as your ability to perform your intended duties in Canada.

 You must be able to speak, read and understand either English or French so that you can function on your own in your employer’s home.
 For example, you must be able to call emergency services if they are needed and to understand labels on medication.

 You will be unsupervised for most of the day and may have to communicate with someone outside the home.
 You can also read and understand your rights and obligations if you can function in English or French.

 Note, to participate in the Live-in Caregiver Program, you must make an application for an initial Live-in Caregiver work permit at a visa office outside Canada.
 If your application is successful, you will receive a letter of introduction from the Canadian visa office responsible for your area.
 You will need to present this letter to the Border Services Officer upon arrival in Canada in order to obtain your work permit.

 Is there any reason you might be considered inadmissible to Canada?

-Some people are inadmissible and those considered to be are not allowed to come to Canada.
-Several things can make you inadmissible, including involvement in criminal activity, in human rights violations or in organized crime.
+Some people are inadmissible, and those considered to be are not allowed to come to Canada.
+Several things can make you inadmissible, including involvement in criminal activity, human rights violations or organized crime.

 If you face inadmissibility, you will need first to overcome this in order to proceed with your application.
 Contact us for further details.